 By Asking Beforehand

-Blind woman asking an information with the receptionist If there’s a receptionist, concierge desk, or greeter near the front doors, visually impaired people will often just ask where to find braille signs in the building.
+If there’s a receptionist, concierge desk, or greeter near the front doors, visually impaired people will often just ask where to find braille signs in the building.
 With a quick inquiry, they can learn tons of important information about their approach to sign placement.

 Blind people may learn to look for the ADA tactile signs at about shoulder height on the right side of the doorways, for example, allowing them to quickly check for signs along their route.
 They’ll also often end up with directions on how to navigate through the building to their target destination.